 Arthur George Gaston (July 4, 1892 – January 19, 1996) was prominent businessman who established a number of businesses in my hometown of Birmingham, Alabama.

 After serving in World War I, Gaston went to work as a miner in a town just outside of Birmingham.
 It was there he began his entrepreneurial pursuits, selling lunches to his fellow miners (he was mining the miners!).
-He must have done quite well because soon he began loaning money to those same miners, charging them credit card type rates of 25 percent!
+He must have done quite well because soon he began loaning money to those same miners, charging them credit card type rates of 25 percent and though that sounds like a lot, remember that it was during the Great Depression.
 Still working at the mine, he began offering burial insurance to co-workers and to the community, creating a small banking and insurance empire of sorts.

-He opened an official savings and loan in the early 1950s, the first black owned financial institution in Birmingham in more than forty years.
+He opened an official Savings and Loan in the early 1950s, the first black owned financial institution in Birmingham in more than forty years.
 Gaston went on to build a huge financial and business empire, including a business college, a construction company, a motel, a real estate business, his original burial insurance company, two cemeteries, and two radio stations.
-When he passed away in 1996, his net worth was estimated at $130 million (about $175 million in 2009 dollars).
+When he passed away in 1996, his net worth was estimated at $130 million (about $190 million in 2014 dollars).

 What were his rules for success?